-Ramona, come closer
+Ramona, come closer,

-Shut softly your watery eyes
+Shut softly your watery eyes.

 The pangs of your sadness

-Will pass as your senses will rise
+Shall pass as your senses will rise.

-For the flowers of the city
+The flowers of the city

-Though breathlike, get deathlike sometimes
+Though breathlike, get deathlike sometimes.

 And there's no use in tryin'

-To deal with the dyin'
+T' deal with the dyin',

-Though I cannot explain that in lines
+Though I cannot explain that in lines.

-Your cracked country lips
+Your cracked country lips,

-I still wish to kiss
+I still wish to kiss,

 Your magnetic movements

-Still capture the minutes I'm in
+Still capture the minutes I'm in.

-But it grieves my heart, love
+But it grieves my heart, love,

 To see you tryin' to be a part of

-A world that just don't exist
+A world that just don't exist.

-It's all just a dream, babe
+It's all just a dream, babe,

-A vacuum, a scheme, babe
+A vacuum, a scheme, babe,

-That sucks you into feelin' like this
+That sucks you into feelin' like this.

 I can see that your head